jacksonicson/sonar/README.md

 ## OpenTSDB
 The architecture is similar to the one of OpenTSDB but differs at some points:
-* Apache Thrift is used for all telmetry and storage
+* Apache Thrift is used for all telemetry and storage
-* Support for storing log messages
+* Supports log messages
-* Sensor programs are distributed and installed by Sonar
+* Sensor programs are distributed and installed by Sonar automatically
-* Dynamic configuration of sensors from a central location
+* Dynamic (re-)configuration of sensors from a central location
+* Supports dynamic environments like virtualized data centers